straz/artificialtrust/_articles/zerosum.md

 If you find that helping yourself is difficult or expensive, and hurting others is easy and cheap, the path to success is clear.
-In a perfectly zero sum world, if the price to get a result is asymmetrical, it makes more logical sense to burn down your neighbor's house than to build yourself a better one.
+In a world which is zero sum, where results have asymmetrical costs, it makes more logical sense to burn down your neighbor's house than to build yourself a better one.

 ### When zero sum strategies gives you lose-lose